davidwoody/TrueVault-REST-API-for-Meteor/README.md

 2. ~~Make compatible with `audit-arguments-check` package.~~
 3. Integrate TrueVault Blob API.

-**Please Note:**
+#### Please Note:

 HIPAA compliance is highly complex.
 This Meteor package cannot guarantee you will be compliant.
-Please consult experts to make sure you are doing this right!
+Please consult experts to make sure you are doing this correctly.
+This package is not officially supported by TrueVault.

 ### License